ARTICLE I. Name

 Section A. Association

-There shall be at least two meetings per year, one in the spring and one in the fall.
-The Fall meeting will be the Annual meeting and include the election of officers in each odd numbered year.
+There shall be at least one meeting per year of the Association, in the last quarter of each calendar year.
+During the Annual Meeting held in each odd numbered year, the Association shall hold an election for conformation of the Executive Committee.
 The time and place of all meetings of the Association shall be designated by the President and with the approval of the Executive Committee.
-Notice of Spring and Fall meetings shall be given to the membership thirty (30) days prior to such meetings.
+Notice of meetings shall be given to the membership thirty (30) days prior to such meetings.

 Section B. Executive Committee

-There shall be at least four (4) meetings of the Executive Committee; one meeting prior to each regular meeting of the members; these meetings and any other Special meetings shall be called by the President who shall specify the time and place for said meetings.
-Meetings of the Executive Committee may also be called by the Secretary upon written request of at least three (3) members of the Executive Committee.
-At least seven (7) days notice of the time, place and purpose of all Committee meetings shall be given to Committee members.
+There shall be at least eight (8) meetings of the Executive Committee; one meeting prior to each regular meeting of the members; these meetings and any other Special meetings shall be called by the President who shall specify the time and place for said meetings.
+Meetings of the Executive Committee may also be called by the Secretary upon written or email request of at least three (3) members of the Executive Committee.
+At least seven (7) days’ notice of the time, place and purpose of all Committee meetings shall be given to Committee members.

 Section C. Special

-When deemed necessary, special meetings of the Association may be called either by the President, the Executive Committee or by fifteen (15) active members, provided that the entire Association membership is notified at least fifteen (15) days in advance.
-Meetings of the Committee may be called by the President or by any three (3) members of the Executive Committee.
+When deemed necessary, special meetings of the Association may be called either by the President, by any three (3) members of the Executive Committee or by fifteen (15) active members, provided that the entire Association membership is notified at least fifteen (15) days in advance.

 Section D. Terminations